ProjectBarks/FancyProx/README.md

 ### How does it work?

-The application is truely simple but comes with certain limitations.
+The application is truly simple but comes with certain limitations.
 First the website will take any **get** requests from the client and then replicate the same request on the server side, relaying those results back with minor changes.
-Anything that contains an easily disconverable URL will be replaced with a new relative URL pointg to the proxy.
+Anything that contains an easily discoverable URL will be replaced with a new relative URL ponting  to the proxy.
 Any images/multimedia content will be cached on the server to enable faster loading on something like a reload.
-Any request that generally contains senstive data like **post** are rejected to protected user privacy.
+Any request that generally contains sensitive data like **post** are rejected to protected user privacy.

 #### What makes it different?